 Lump sum payment nomination

 You can nominate one or more beneficiaries to receive your TransPension balance as a lump sum payment.
 The nomination may be binding or non-binding.

-A non-binding nomination can be updated at any time online, by calling TWUSUPER on 1800 222 071 between 8am and 8pm (AEST/AEDT) weekdays, or by sending TWUSUPER a Change member details form.
+A non-binding nomination can be updated through Member Online or by calling TWUSUPER on 1800 222 071 between 8am and 8pm (AEST/AEDT) weekdays.
 This means that the Trustee will consider your nomination when deciding who receives your account balance.